Darkle/BlueLoss-Desktop-App-Windows/README.md

 ## Installation

+- Basic:

-Download [here](https://github.com/Darkle/LANLost/releases) and install for your OS.
+  - Download [here](https://github.com/Darkle/LANLost/releases) and install for your OS.

+- Advanced:

-For users that don't want to run the precompiled binaries, you can clone this repo, then run the following commands:
+  - For users that don't want to run the precompiled binaries, you can clone this repo, then run the following commands:

     - `npm run createEnvFile`

     - `npm install`

     - `npm start`

 ## Screenshots